trsmash/targetcase/README.md

 - docker-compose build
 - docker-compose up
 - docker-compose exec app composer install
-- docker-compose exec app npm install
+- npm install *npm is not added in the container. you will need to run npm from your local machine*
 - docker-compose exec app php artisan key:generate
 - docker-compose exec app php artisan migrate